Bartolomeooo/garden-simulation/README.md

 - **Flower Management**: You can create and manipulate different types of flowers, such as red, yellow, and blue flowers.
 Each flower has specific attributes and behaviors.

-- **Insect Infestation**: Insects can appear in the garden and affect the health and growth of flowers.
-They can spread from one flower to another, leading to infestation if not controlled.
+- **Insect Infestation**: Insects can appear in the garden and affect the health of flowers.

 - **Weed Growth**: Weeds can grow in the garden and compete with flowers for resources.
 They can spread and occupy neighboring flower spaces if not controlled.